-Table 3 presents the average abnormal returns from day -3 to day +3 relative to the filing date for all grants and for the four subsets of grants based on the reporting lag used in the previous section.
+in Section 4.2.
 We focus here on the statistics for days 0 to +3.
-The only average that differs significantly from zero at the one percent level is the one that follows one day after the filing date for the subset of grants that are reported with a two-day lag.
+The only average that differs significantly from zero at the 1% level is the one that follows one day after the filing date for the subset of grants that are reported with a two-day lag.
 This is the same that we already observed in Table 2.
-One interpretation of this significant average is as follows: The SEC now makes all Form 4 filings available to the public on the day following the filing date.
-In addition, the SEC's new regulations require firms that maintain corporate websites to also make this information available on their websites by the end of the business day after the filing.
-Presumably, some market participants are aware of the extant pre Sarbanes-Oxley Act evidence that stock returns have historically been abnormally positive following executive option grants.
+One interpretation of this significant average is as follows.
+The SEC now makes all Form 4 filings available to the public on the day following the filing date.
+In addition, the SEC's new regulations require firms that maintain a corporate website to also make this information available on their website by the end of the business day after the filing.
+Presumably, some market participants are aware of the extant pre-Sarbanes-Oxley Act evidence that stock returns have historically been abnormally positive following executive option grants.
 Consequently, they might buy the stocks of firms on the day that recent option grants to executives are revealed, thereby giving rise to the slight uptick in the stock price.

-It is noteworthy that there are no other traces of abnormal returns following the filing date, and, hence, no further evidence that effects other than those stemming from backdating can explain the abnormal returns around executive option grants.
-In fact, only one of sixteen averages for days 0 to +3 for the four subgroups differs from zero, suggesting that random chance might have produced the lone significant average.
-Moreover, given that all of the average abnormal returns during the three days after the filing date for the whole sample are below 0.2% and statistically insignificant at the one percent level, it seems reasonable to conclude that a trading strategy of purchasing the stock of companies on the days when options grants to their executives are publicly revealed is unlikely to be very profitable.
+There are no other traces of abnormal returns following the filing date, and hence no further evidence that effects other than those stemming from backdating can explain the abnormal returns around executive option grants.
+In fact, only one of 16 averages for days 0 to +3 for the four subgroups differs from zero, suggesting that random chance might have produced the lone significant average.
+Moreover, given that all of the average abnormal returns during the three days after the filing date for the whole sample are below 0.2% and statistically insignificant at the 1% level, it seems reasonable to conclude that a trading strategy of purchasing the stock of companies on the days when options grants to their executives are publicly revealed is unlikely to be very profitable.

-4.4 The effect of coinciding grants to non-CEO executives
+4.4.
+The effect of coinciding grants to non-CEO executives

-We also collected grants for executives other than the CEO.
-In 80% of the grants in our base sample between 8/29/2002 and 11/30/2004, at least one other executive receives options on the same date as the CEO.
+We also collect grants for executives other than the CEO.
+In 80% of the grants in our base sample between August 29, 2002 and November 30, 2004, at least one other executive receives options on the same date as the CEO.
 Furthermore, 59% of all grants to non-CEO executives occur on the same date as grants to CEOs.
-In those cases where at least one other executive receives options on the same date as the CEO, the average (median) number of other executives who receive options is 5.2 (5).
+In those cases in which at least one other executive receives options on the same date as the CEO, the average (median) number of other executives who receive options is 5.2 (5.0).
 Evidently, there is substantial overlap between grants to CEOs and other executives.